esteinborn/github-for-cats/outline.md

 _Here is how to get started.
 Never more than 1 half step ahead of beginner._

+## GitHub at a Glance

+ - Logo is the Octocat, a cross between a cat and an octopus: http://octodex.github.com/
+ - GitHub provides a medium for programmers to share code.
+ - Github centralizes the distributed VC system.
+ - Create public and private repos, served over https or SSH (Matrix of pub vs priv)
+ - Adds a social aspect to coding

 ## What is open source

 [open source line from here](http://ben.balter.com/open-source-for-government/)